radiantlogicinc/TalkEngine/docs/design.md

 ```

 ### 2.2 Key Design Patterns
-- **Strategy Pattern**: NLU logic (intent detection, parameter extraction, text generation) is defined by interfaces, allowing different implementations (strategies) to be used (defaults or developer-provided overrides).
+- **Strategy Pattern**: NLU logic (intent detection, parameter extraction, response generation) is defined by interfaces, allowing different implementations (strategies) to be used (defaults or developer-provided overrides).
 - **Dependency Injection**: `TalkEngine` receives its core configuration (metadata, history, overrides) via its constructor.
 - **Facade Pattern**: `TalkEngine` acts as a simplified interface (facade) over the underlying NLU pipeline steps.
 - **Finite State Machine (FSM)**: The interaction handling mechanism (`InteractionState`, `InteractionHandler`) implements an FSM to manage sub-dialogues for clarification, validation, etc. The steps within these FSMs are tracked.